steunix/passweaver-gui/docs/index.md

 # About

 PassWeaver-gui is standalone WEB interface to PassWeaver-API, bringing collaborative enterprise-scale password management to your browser.
-It's developed using mainly NodeJS, Express and EJS, and uses Boostrap for UI styling.
+It's developed using mainly NodeJS, Express and EJS, and uses Shoelace for WEB Components.

 PassWeaver-gui is an opensource project, released under MIT license.